-One of the most common questions we get here at MedicareWire is, "are Medicare Advantage plans bad?"
-So, if you're trying to figure out the advantages and disadvantages of Medicare Advantage plans for yourself, read on.
-In this article, we will explore this exceptionally important question by … [Read more...]
+Two of the most common questions we get here at MedicareWire are, "Are Medicare Advantage plans bad?", and "What are the advantages and disadvantages of Medicare Advantage plans?"
+If you're trying to figure out if the private health plan option is right for you, read on.
+In this article, we will … [Read more...]

 If you are wondering, "do I really need supplemental insurance with Medicare or is it a waste of money?", you're in the right place.

 For most people, Medicare supplement insurance (aka, Medigap) is worth every penny.
 It is not a waste of money.
 And it offers many valuable benefits.

 Medicare is health insurance for adults aged 65 or older and those with certain disabilities.
 Many people are surprised to learn that Medicare is not end-to-end healthcare.
 In fact, from the beginning, Medicare was designed to cover only about 80 percent of a beneficiary's major medical expenses. … [Read more...]